How we test pushchairs

 - Safety tests Pushchair experts search out any choking hazards and traps for arms, legs or fingers.
 Special equipment tests the strength of the handlebars by repeatedly pushing them up and down 10,000 times.

-- Harnesses We dangle a test-dummy baby from the pushchair's harness to make sure it's strong enough to keep your baby safe and secure.
+- Harnesses We dangle a test-dummy baby from the pushchair's harness to make sure it's strong and secure enough to keep your baby safe and secure.

 - Brakes We check a range of things, from the brakes' actual effectiveness to whether they'll scratch your toes or get in the way when you walk.